Credit: besthdwallpaper.com // Marvel Studios

 3. Your Title Doesn't Mean You Are a Leader - Thor

-After Ragnarok, Asgard was gone.
-After Thanos in Infinity War, we didn't know if any Asgardians were left alive.
+After the events of Thor: Ragnarok, Asgard was gone.
+After Thanos snapped half of the universe into non-existence in Infinity War, we didn't know if any Asgardians were left alive.
 In Endgame we see that some Asgardians have in fact survived and they are rebuilding.
-But Thor, their rightful leader, is no where to be found.
+But Thor, their rightful leader, is nowhere to be found.
 The Asgardians still looked to Thor for leadership because he was their King, but he was no longer fulfilling that role.
-He had abandoned his responsibilities and was holed up playing Fortnite, intimidating NoobMaster69 and other 12 year olds online.
+He had abandoned his responsibilities and was holed up playing Fortnite, intimidating NoobMaster69 and other 12 year-olds online.